effekt-lang/effekt-website/docs/implementation/lift-inference.md

 effect is handled by the outer handler, even though `abort` is called inside of the inner handler.
 The result of running the program thus is `"aborted one"`.

-By clicking on "edit" the corresponding code in Core becomes visible.
+Below the source the corresponding code in Core is shown.
 There the effect operations become explicit capabilities bound at the corresponding handlers.
 When `abort` is called, the `Exc1`-capability is executed and has to jump over the inner handler to its binding site, or to put it differently, it has to be lifted.
 At runtime this amounts to